saziosu/harmony-pilates/README.md

 * San-serif was the fallback font used for both imported fonts.

 ## Imagery

+Images were chosen that are relevant to the website as a whole and also relevant to the section they are present in.
+Also worked to have images that match well with the overall color scheme.

 Images were downloaded from [Pexels](https://www.pexels.com/) and [ShutterStock](https://www.shutterstock.com/)
 <br>